sveltinio/sveltin/README.md

 Sveltin provides:

-- Out-of-the-box support for TailwindCSS, Bulma and Bootstrap
+- Out-of-the-box support for vanilla CSS, TailwindCSS, Bulma, Bootstrap and SCSS
 - Ready to use Svelte components

 ## :rocket: Quick Start